 Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to CEQA Guidelines § 15064.5?
 The ESGVAP would be a long-range policy document intended would allow new development and redevelopment within the than currently exist.
 As a policy document, the ESGVAP its cultural resources.
 However, future projects implementing the could involve structural improvements and/or ground-disturble location, result in direct or indirect adverse changes to the significant and resources intended to infuture projects intended to create new community gathering.
 Future projects would be required to comply with existing the historical resources and undergo the County's discretionar completion of subsequent project-level planning and environmentation of subsequent project-level planning and environmentation and substantial resources.
-As such, impacts to historical significant and will be further evaluated in the EIR. ne ESGVAP self would note policies are tribing activition gnificance of ncrease the spaces (as pro- federal, state y review propertial review ural resource O at densities a ot result in directly designed that could find goals contained that could find finistorical result diversity of hor roposed in the roposed in the contained that could be and local regulations occurrence with the could be with the could be and local regulations. nd intensities rect impacts ned in the E ned s higher to tribal SGVAP on their example, ransit or lement). t protect ncluding ets could esources b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to
+As such, impacts to historical significant and will be further evaluated in the EIR. ne ESGVAP self would note policies are tribing activity gnificance of ncrease the spaces (as pre- federal, state y review pre- nental review ural resource O at densities a ot result in directly designed that could find goals contained that could find finistorical result diversity of hor roposed in the roposed in the contained that could be and local regulations occurry where we under CEQA es and/or arch nd intensities rect impacts ned in the E ned s higher to tribal SGVAP on their example, ransit or lement). t protect ncluding ets could esources b) Cause a substantial adverse change in the significance of an archaeological resource pursuant to